jrpotter/notebook/notes/c23/types/functions.md

 %%ANKI
 Basic
-What is the primary purpose of the `inline` keyword?
+What was the original purpose of the `inline` keyword?
 Back: Hints to the compiler that a given function definition should be inlined at callsites.
 Reference: Jens Gustedt, _Modern C_ (Shelter Island, NY: Manning Publications Co, 2020).
 <!--ID: 1757180490407-->